 Pierre Michaux - Inventor of First Working Prototype of Bicycle

-Piere Michaux was one of the most important French inventors of all time.
+Piere Michaux was one of the most influential French inventors of all time.
 His contributions in the field of bicycles forever changed the way of human public transportation.
-Invention that gained him such fame was his early 1960s addition of bicycle pedals to the design of then popular “dandy horse”.
+An invention that gained him such fame was his early 1960s addition of bicycle pedals to the design of then popular “dandy horse”.
 That two-wheeled velocipede then became the first of many billion bicycles that were made during the last one and a half century.

 Piere was born on 25, 1813 in Bar le Duc June, France.
-He worked as a blacksmith and a carriage maker in Paris when in early 1860s he became experimenting with bicycle pedals.
-Together with his son Ernest and partner Pierre Lallement they successfully made first working prototype of bicycle.
-After initial testing and limited mass production, they became sure that this device could potentially reach every home on the world.
+He worked as a blacksmith and a carriage maker in Paris when in the early 1860s he became experimenting with bicycle pedals.
+Together with his son Ernest and partner Pierre Lallement they successfully made a first working prototype of the bicycle.
+After initial testing and limited mass production, they became sure that this device could potentially reach every home in the world.
 With the help of Olivier brothers Aimé and René they managed to secure the funds for their new company Michaux et Cie ("Michaux and company").
-With factory in place in 1868, they became first bicycle mass production.
+With a factory in place in 1868, they became first bicycle mass production.
 They started with the simple wooden frame but later they used more refined two-part cast iron frames.
-With some alteration made by their mechanic team Piere Michaux soon started production of diagonal wrought iron frame, which proved to be very popular.
-With his business rising he expanded his sale to other countries, most notably England and USA.
+With some alteration made by their mechanic team, Piere Michaux soon began production of diagonal wrought iron frame, which proved to be very popular.
+With his business rising, he expanded his sale to other countries, most notably England and the USA.
 Rise of bicycle demand ignited production of many additions – most notably more comfortable seats, rubber tires and ball bearings.

 Pierre Michaux died in Paris in 1883, but his legacy lives in modern bicycle that today has annual production rate of over 100 billion units.